COVID-19 pandemic: Restrictions

-The pandemic shook the world's economy, with especially severe economic damage in the United States, Europe, and Latin America.
-A consensus report by American intelligence agencies in April 2021 concluded, "Efforts to contain and manage the virus have reinforced nationalist trends globally, as some states turned inward to protect their citizens and sometimes cast blame on marginalized groups."
+The pandemic shook the world's economy, with especially severe economic damage in the United States, Europe and Latin America.
+A consensus report by American intelligence agencies in April 2021 concluded, "Efforts to contain and manage the virus have reinforced nationalist trends globally, as some states turned inward to protect their citizens and sometimes cast blame on marginalised groups".
 COVID-19 inflamed partisanship and polarisation around the world as bitter arguments exploded over how to respond.
 International trade was disrupted amid the formation of no-entry enclaves.

 Travel restrictions

 The pandemic led many countries and regions to impose quarantines, entry bans, or other restrictions, either for citizens, recent travellers to affected areas, or for all travellers.
 Travel collapsed worldwide, damaging the travel sector.
 The effectiveness of travel restrictions was questioned as the virus spread across the world.
 One study found that travel restrictions only modestly affected the initial spread, unless combined with other infection prevention and control measures.
 Researchers concluded that "travel restrictions are most useful in the early and late phase of an epidemic" and "restrictions of travel from Wuhan unfortunately came too late".
 The European Union rejected the idea of suspending the Schengen free travel zone.